Lake Ontario: National marine sanctuary

-The Lake Ontario National Marine Sanctuary covers 1,722 sqmi in U.S. waters in southeastern Lake Ontario.
+The Lake Ontario National Marine Sanctuary covers 1,722 sqmi in US waters in southeastern Lake Ontario.
 Designated on September 6, 2024, the national marine sanctuary protects historic shipwrecks and an area of great cultural, historical, and spiritual importance to the Native American peoples of the Haudenosaunee Confederacy.
 The National Oceanic and Atmospheric Administration's Office of National Marine Sanctuaries and the Government of New York jointly administer the sanctuary.